Released: 2009 (CD) / 2019 (2LP)SCCD 448 | EAN: 8018344014487 | Buy CD

-The main sources of inspiration are the great adult pop productions of the past, where the melodies prominently easy listening are here filtered through a jazz approach and a more cultured language alike.
-Furthermore these melodies are identified with the arrangements of excellent artists such as Claus Ogerman, referring in particularly to those ones produced for the performances of Astrud Gilberto, the orchestral atmospheres proper to Shirley Bassey’s repertory, and the “playful” evocative ability of Henry Mancini.
-All of these models could probably be considered unreachable, but anyway they show to Alessandro Magnanini the artistic line where to draw inspiration from.
-In this way “Someway Still I Do” comes out, a record whose value is increased by the immediacy of pop, the quality of the arrangements, the delicacy of a timeless music and the world of soundtracks, representing a kind of jazz whose breathing is typically orchestral.
+The main sources of inspiration here are the great adult pop productions of the past, where prominently easy listening melodies were filtered through a jazz approach and a more cultured language alike.
+Melodies and arrangements by excellent artists such as Claus Ogerman, referring in particularly to those produced for the performances of Astrud Gilberto, the orchestral atmospheres of Shirley Bassey’s repertoire, and the playful and evocative talent of Henry Mancini – influences that could probably be considered unreachable, but they anyway showed the path to Alessandro Magnanini.

-For this work the Italian composer avails himself of some collaborations which further enhance the structure of the tunes.
-Among the voices Jenny B stands out singing with great personality both in “Secret Lover” and “Open Up Your Eyes”, which bring to mind the typical atmospheres of the music by John Williams or the more recent ones by Duffy or Amy Winehouse; we also find the singer performing sensually in “So Long Goodbye”, whose interpretation shows the typical delicacy of the bossa nova.
-The important international guest is Liam McKahey, frontman of the English band Cousteau, also stabbing at three songs: at the ballad “Livin My Life”, which brings us back to the traditional jazz splendours of the New Orleans of the ‘30s; at “But Not For You”, with its involving bossa jazz; and finally at “Someway Still I Do”, which excels for its contrasting shades upon the voice of the Australian singer make us daydreaming.
-“L’estate è Qua” instead gives us the new and rare opportunity to appreciate Rosalia De Souza singing in Italian in a piece that shows us the typical romanticism typical of her home country; “Something Fine”, is charmingly performed by Stefania Rava who worked for years by the side of valued Italian musicians such as Giorgio Gaslini, Paolo Tomelleri and Giovanni Tommaso; “Stay Into My Life” is singed with great verve by Renata Tosi, already by the side of Nicola Stilo, Dusko Gojkovick and Tony Scott, and it is characterized for its uptempo structure suitable for the dancefloor.
+But the international guest star is Liam McKahey, frontman of the English band Cousteau, featuring in three songs: the ballad “Livin My Life”, which brings us back to the traditional jazz splendours of the New Orleans of the ‘30s; “But Not For You”, with its delightful bossa jazz; and finally on the daydreaming “Someway Still I Do”.
+“L’estate è Qua” presents us a new and rare Rosalia De Souza, with the Brazilian singer offering a Italian interpretation filled with the typical romanticism of her country; “Something Fine”, is charmingly performed by Stefania Rava who worked for years with renowned Italian musicians such as Giorgio Gaslini, Paolo Tomelleri and Giovanni Tommaso; “Stay Into My Life” is sung with great verve by Renata Tosi, already by the side of Nicola Stilo, Dusko Gojkovick and Tony Scott, and it is characterized for its uptempo structure suitable for the dancefloor.